madelinegarrett/Lab-6-StatisticalSloths-/README.md

 * I, Katie Stewart, took probabilites to determine if the distance of an airport from Denver would affect airport delays.
 I found that as the distance from Denver increases so does the arrival delay time.
 I used the geom_jitter function to show my findings.
 In addition to the plot, I added a title so it would be easily understood as well as changing the x and y titles.

-* I, Zandy Boone took probabilities to determine if the departure delay(in minutes) of an airplane increased as the arrival delay(in minutes) increased.
+* I, Zandy Boone took probabilities to determine if the departure probability increased or decreased as the arrival delay time increased.
+I found that the probability of a delayed flight decreased as arrivl delay time increased but that as arrival delay time increased so did the departure delay time.
 I used the geom_point function to show Arrival delay vs Departure Delay in minutes.
 I changed the color of the dots and added a title, x label, and y label to give the graph some pop and make the graph easier to read.